 A good number of people always think that companies that issue them with credit cards can quickly and easily compensate them for the losses they incur, making or an effortless and pain-free process.

-For anyone to be safe, keeping sensitive information safe and developing a culture of only giving out your personal information on a need-to-know-basis is the way to go.
+For anyone to be safe, keeping sensitive information secure and developing a culture of only giving out your personal information on a need-to-know-basis is the way to go.
 Today, most businesses ask for info they actually really don’t need.
 So be careful, stop oversharing.

 To say safe from such incidents, desist from making sensitive information public however much it may seem harmless.

-This means that you have to be extra careful with the people around you otherwise they might end up messing up your life.
+This means that you have to be extra careful with the people around you.
+Otherwise, they might end up messing up your life.

-Of course for hundreds of information breaches reported, most of the small businesses involved never make headlines.
+Of course, for hundreds of information breaches reported, most of the small businesses involved never make headlines.

-If you own a business, be it small or big, take time to always make sure that it’s secure both from the inside and outside.
+If you own a business, be it small or big, take time always to make sure that it’s secure both from the inside and outside.